 Board of Directors

-Anastasia Colombo, Quincy Adams Erickson, Virginia Fleck, Laura Garanzuay, Yuliya Lanina, Frances Jones, Tobin Levy, Meeta Morrison, Kelley Cooper McClure, Sally Strickland, Betty Trent, and Liz Young.
+Anastasia Colombo, Ann Daughety, Chris Dial, Virginia Fleck, Laura Garanzuay, Yuliya Lanina, Frances Jones, Tobin Levy, Sarah Luna, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, Betty Trent, and Liz Young.